gijskooij/gulp-nunjucks-md/readme.md

 * `path` - Relative path to templates
 * `ext` - Extension for compiled templates, pass null or empty string if yo don't want any extension
-* `data` - Data passed to template, either object or path to the json
+* `data` - Data passed to template, either object or path to the json file
 * `useBlock` - If true appends a content block.
 If false only parent template will be extended and no default content block will be wrapped.
 We can also set it at page level by adding `useBlock : false/true` to frontmatter.
 Please note that page level configuration will be preferred.
 * `block` - Name of content block in your parent template
 * `marked` - Custom options for [marked](http://github.com/chjj/marked)
+* `escape` - false by default to make templates work in markdown.
+Set it to true if you don't use nunjucks in markdown or want to set a custom markdown renderer.
 * `inheritExtension` - If true, uses same extension that is used for template
 * `envOptions` - These are options provided for nunjucks Environment.
 More info [here](https://mozilla.github.io/nunjucks/api.html#configure).
 * `manageEnv` - Hook for managing environment before compilation.
 Useful for adding custom filters, globals, etc.